fyndoc/vms/docs/task-manager/content-enrichment.md

     The no. of folders present in the extracted parent folder = The no. of SKUs chosen in step 2
     :::

-6. Go to each SKU folder, upload the assets in respective attribute folders.
+6. Go to each SKU folder, and upload the assets in respective attribute folders.

 7. Compress the parent folder.
 The extension should be `.zip`.

 8. Return to the screen where you downloaded the asset structure.
 Make sure none of the SKUs are selected.
 Click the **Asset Manager** option.

-9. Use the file uploader utitily to upload your zip file.
+9. Use the file uploader utility to upload your zip file.

 10. Click **Submit**.
 Your asset upload will initiate, and you can view its progress by clicking the **Upload History** button.